 - Vitrectomy.
 This procedure can be used to remove blood from the middle of the eye (vitreous) as well as any scar tissue that's tugging on the retina.
 It's done in a surgery center or hospital using local or general anesthesia.
 During the procedure, the doctor makes a tiny incision in your eye.
 Scar tissue and blood in the eye are removed with delicate instruments and replaced with a salt solution, which helps maintain your eye's normal shape.
 Sometimes a gas bubble must be placed in the cavity of the eye to help reattach the retina.
 If a gas bubble was placed in your eye, you may need to remain in a facedown position until the gas bubble dissipates — often several days.
 You'll need to wear an eye patch and use medicated eyedrops for a few days or weeks.
 Vitrectomy may be followed or accompanied by laser treatment.

 - Eye Injections.
 Injection of medication into the vitreous fluid in the eye may be effective in treating wet macular degeneration, diabetic retinopathy and broken blood vessels within the eye.
 For example, to treat wet macular degeneration, periodic injections of medications directly into your eye may help stop disease progression.
 In some cases, this treatment may help to partially recover vision.

 Surgery often slows or stops the progression of diabetic retinopathy, but it's not a cure.
 Because diabetes is a lifelong condition, future retinal damage and loss of vision are possible.
 Even after treatment for diabetic retinopathy, you'll need regular eye exams.
 At some point, additional treatment may be recommended.

-Atlantis Eyecare has nine locations around Orange County and Los Angeles with some of the top experts in vision correction.
+Atlantis Eyecare has ten locations around Orange County and Los Angeles with some of the top experts in vision correction.
 Contact us to learn more about how we can help you.